Our Trustees

 Trustee

 Ian is our very own Action Man, earning himself a place in the Guinness World Book of Records in 2021 for completing a non-stop 220 mile triathlon in aid of Dragonfly Cancer Trust.
+With his next epic challenge in the pipeline and his unwavering passion for the cause, becoming a Trustee was the natural next step in Ian’s journey.

 David Gleghorn,